pytorch-labs/tosa_serialization_lib-mirror/README.md

-Upon reaching a TOSA control flow operator (`tosa.WHILE` and `tosa.COND_IF`), the status of current unfinished block will be saved, and the blocks specified in control flow operator will be evaluated first.
-Once the control flow blocks finishes its evaluation, the original unfinished block status will be restored and evaluation continues.
+Upon reaching a TOSA control flow operator (`tosa.WHILE` and `tosa.COND_IF`), the status of current unfinished block will be saved, and the regions specified in control flow operator will be evaluated first.
+Once the control flow regions finish its evaluation, the original unfinished block status will be restored and evaluation continues.
 This is more analogous to a function call than a compiler basic block.

     a. `GetName()`:

+        Returns name of the basic block.

+    b. `GetRegionName()`:

-        Return string of the basic block.
+        Returns name of the region containing the basic block.

-    b. `GetOperators()`:
+    c. `GetOperators()`:

-        Return vector of `TosaSerializationOperator`
+        Returns vector of `TosaSerializationOperator`

-    c. `GetTensors()`:
+    d. `GetTensors()`:

-        Return vector of `TosaSerializationTensor`
+        Returns vector of `TosaSerializationTensor`

-    d. `GetTensorByName(name)`:
+    e. `GetTensorByName(name)`:

-        Return the `TosaSerializationTensor` with name `name`.
+        Returns the `TosaSerializationTensor` with name `name`.
 Returns `nullptr` if nothing matches.

-    e. `GetInputs()` / `GetOutputs()`:
+    f. `GetInputs()` / `GetOutputs()`:

-        Return input/output tensor name of the basic block.
+        Returns input/output tensor name of the basic block.

 ## TosaSerializationOperator

-The operator class contains (1) what TOSA Op, (2) attribute (compile-time- known input), (3) quantization information and (4) input/output tensor names.
-The combination of (Op, attribute, quantization information) is defined in include/operator.def.
+The operator class contains (1) what TOSA Op, (2) attribute (compile-time- known input) and (3) input/output tensor names.

     a. `GetOp()`:

-        Return TOSA Op.
+        Returns TOSA Op.
 Defined in schema `tosa.fbs`.

     b. `GetAttribute()` / `GetAttributeType()`: